 Costa Rica has a large number of green projects currently implemented lending greatly to its image as the “greenest” country in the world.

 - Sustainable architecture

 - Green schools and colleges

 Costa Rica is an incredibly ecologically diverse nation with a sincere focus on global sustainability.
 It offers all the amenities of any first world nation and maintains a fast-growing economy.
 Remaining one of the top tourism destinations, and widely regarded as THE eco-rainforest capital of the world.
-Costa Rica is an incredible place to both live and vacation!
+From romantic getaways and nature excursions to family vacation packages, Costa Rica is an incredible place to both live and visit!